mrpoopers/D3rich/PLAN.md

 # Assignments

-This milestone sets up the core mechanics.

 ## D3.a: Core mechanics (token collection and crafting)

-### Steps

 - [x] Copied the original main.ts into a new file called reference.ts to keep as a backup
 - [x] Cleared all contents of main.ts to start fresh